axch/conversations/posts/2019-03-09-computational-murk.html.md

 alternatives.
 Placing the piece in its new position on the board is
 communication: telling one's opponent what one has decided.

+<blockquote class="pullquote-display"><p> Between the total clarity of
+knowledge and the total opacity of ignorance lies the computational murk.</p></blockquote>

 So what does a game of chess between realistic players look like?
 White spends some time thinking about moves and their consequences.
 If they're any good, Black is also spending that time thinking about